Logiqx/covid-stats/docs/nims-population/README.md

 #### Additional NIMS Insights

-There is quite a lot to be gleaned about the data and and out of NIMS in the [Data Protection Impact Assessment](https://www.england.nhs.uk/publication/data-protection-impact-assessment-national-flu-and-covid-19-vaccination-programme-including-the-national-immunisation-management-service-nims/).
+There is quite a lot to be gleaned about the data in and out of NIMS in the [Data Protection Impact Assessment](https://www.england.nhs.uk/publication/data-protection-impact-assessment-national-flu-and-covid-19-vaccination-programme-including-the-national-immunisation-management-service-nims/).

 - Searching for "sdrs" and pds" shows the section(s) related to PDS data loaded into NIMS.
   - 24/08/2020 – initial SDRS feed (demographic data feed)